Nai-Harn Beach – Phuket’s most beautiful beach in a National Park

 The Mangosteen free beach shuttle brings you to Nai-Harn Beach, one of the very best beaches in all of Asia.

 In 2015 all commercial activities have been cleared from the beach.
 It now looks beautiful and there is a lot more space available.
-We recommend bringing an umbrella and a mat as there are no more sun loungers available.
+We recommend bringing an umbrella and a mat as the sun loungers space has been reduced to only 10% of the beaches space.
 Beach accessories can be bought at reasonable prices directly at Nai-Harn Beach.
 There are two so called 10% zones in which vendors are allowed to rent umbrellas and mats, however they are expected to be sold out during high season.

 Nearby Promthep Cape is famous for Phuket’s best sunsets, which are often fiery and spectacular.